jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

 Before moving on.
 This instance **does not have access control enabled**, that's why you can freely connect without user and password.

-For security stand-point, it is not a configuration advised for productive environments.
+From a security standpoint, it is not a configuration advised for productive environments.

 ## Building your connection string: